Dot Schwarz looks at how Parrots bond and what you can do to prevent overbonding in her latest blog.

 Neither situation arose.
 Artha had met Casper as a chick at his breeders before he came home.
 Within a day they were sharing a large cage.

 One curious, inexplicable thing happened.
 Up to the time she was 18 months old Artha’s vocabulary was 150 words or which 40% were used in context.
 Casper, arrived, learned a few words and was (and is) particularly musical.
 He can sing in tune and whistle various bird calls.

 Within some weeks of his arrival, Artha stopped speaking English and in the 17 years since, she has hardly ever spoken English, although she makes her wishes known with whistles, chirps and body movements.

 No one has ever satisfactorily explained this phenomenon.
-That she still knows her English vocabulary is attested by the fact she has sometimes been heard talking to
+That she still knows her English vocabulary is attested by the fact she has sometimes been heard talking to herself.

 When Artha reached sexual maturity, she never considered me as a mate.